roramirez/qpanel/README.md

 ## New features?
 If you like new features or something is wrong [please open a issue](https://github.com/roramirez/qpanel/issues/new)

-If you want check the development version get checkout to master branch
+If you want check the development version get checkout of master branch

  ```
  git clone -b master  https://github.com/roramirez/qpanel.git